Wesleyan School: History

 In 1998, Wesleyan added the Hoover Student Activities Center, Henderson Stadium, and Robinson Field, and its enrollment increased to more than 860 students.
 Modular units for a high school and middle school cafeteria were added, along with units for the music department.
 In the spring of 1999, the Curley Tennis Courts were dedicated, and a baseball field was added.

 In the fall of 2000, the school purchased 12 acre of adjacent land.
 This new property adjoins the campus along Peachtree Parkway and is used for physical education, soccer, football, cross country, and lacrosse.

 Construction of Wesley Hall, the largest facility on campus, was completed in the fall of 2001.
 The building contains classrooms, a theater, a dining hall, a library, a prayer chapel, science and computer labs, and office space.

 The lower school building, Warren Hall, was completed during the summer of 2002.
 The building includes classrooms, a library, a gymnasium, and a combination dining hall/auditorium.
 In 2003, Davidson Natatorium opened.

 Wesleyan School christened Gillfillan Hall administrative offices and announced the completion of the current Spalding Drive campus master plan at a ceremony on September 24, 2007.
 Gillfillan is adjacent to Marchman Gymnasium and houses the offices of the Head of School, Development, Business, Communications and Admissions in its 12000 sqft.

 In 2024, the Fine Arts building was renamed Matt and Sharon Cole Hall.
-Construction also began on the Zach and Studie Young STEM building.
+Construction also began on the Zach and Studie Young STEM building, which was completed in the Spring of 2025 and opened for classes starting with the 25-26 school year.